higherkindness/mu-scala/docs/src/main/tut/generate-sources-from-idl/avro.md

 In this section we are going to explain how we can generate the different Scala structures using the `Avro` IDL.

+To achieve this generation **Mu** use [avrohugger](https://github.com/julianpeeters/avrohugger) behind the scenes on the command `srcGen` which runs on compile time by default.

 ## Protocols

 Let's start from the beginning, everything on `Avro` should be declared inside a `protocol`.